mdgriffith/elm-prefab/guides/how-to/using-localstorage.md

 Let's cache some information in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)!

 For example, let's say we want to store Supabase auth info in local storage so that people can stay logged in if they close their browser.
-There's a more in depth guide for Supabase Auth, but this will just cover storing stuff in local storage.
+There'll likely be a more in depth guide for Supabase Auth in the future, but this will just cover storing stuff in local storage.

 First, create a new file called `src/Supa/Auth.elm` and copy the following into it: